JulieCJWu/mirLibSpark/README.md

 Use `--dummy` to test your settings.
 > spark-submit --master ${MASTER_URL} --executor-memory ${SLURM_MEM_PER_NODE}M ../src/mirLibPipeline.py --dummy

+Note that users can analyze the miRNAs using:
+(1) `prediction` pipeline, or
+(2) `prediction + differential analysis` pipeline, or (3) `prediction + differential analysis + enrichment analysis` pipeline.
+The entire analysis procedure is `(3)`, KEGG pathway enrichment analysis pipeline, while (1) and (2) perform part of the analysis procedure.
+For details of how to set up the command lines, please see in this manual section A1, A2, and A3, respectievly.

 Step 3: submit the submission file in the job queue
 ```